Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Developer has created a large Lambda function, and deployment is failing with the following error:ClientError: An error occurred (InvalidParameterValueException) when callingthe CreateFunction operation: Unzipped size must be smaller than XXXXXXXXX bytes’, where XXXXXXXXX is the current Lambda limit.
+### A Developer has created a large Lambda function, and deployment is failing with the following error:ClientError: An error occurred (InvalidParameterValueException) when callingthe CreateFunction operation: Unzipped size must be smaller than XXXXXXXXX bytes', where XXXXXXXXX is the current Lambda limit.
 What can the Developer do to fix this problem?

 - [ ] Submit a limit increase request to AWS Support to increase the function to the size needed.
 - [ ] Use a compression algorithm that is more efficient than ZI.